-Do you have a broken tooth and don't know what to do?
-Firstly, it's crucial to stay calm and remember that a broken tooth is not always a cause for great alarm!
-You can and should seek help and schedule an appointment with your Dentist.
-To ease your mind, we have prepared a guide that explains everything about this unforeseen situation.
+Have you broken a tooth and don't know what to do?
+First of all, keeping calm is crucial, and bear in mind that a broken tooth is not always a cause for alarm!
+You can and should seek help and book an appointment with your dentist.
+To help put your mind at ease, we have prepared a guide that explains everything about this unexpected event.

-Dentistry refers to the branch of Dental Medicine that deals with injuries to the teeth, restoring both aesthetic appearance and dental function.
-With the advent of new technologies and dental materials, Restorative Dentistry has seen remarkable advancements in recent years, allowing the clinical team to restore teeth conservatively while achieving excellent aesthetic results.
+Restorative Dentistry refers to the branch of dental medicine that treats dental lesions, restoring dental aesthetics and function.
+With the emergence of new technologies and dental materials, Restorative Dentistry has made remarkable progress in recent years, allowing the clinical team to restore teeth conservatively while achieving excellent aesthetic results.
 This branch includes:

 Repair of fractures (broken teeth);